DiscordAPI/docs/docs/reference/websockets/general.rst

 		}
 	}

-Note: Only d.token, d.v and d.properties.* are required
+Note: Only d.token, d.v, d.large_threshold and d.properties.* are required

 Keepalive